TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 <div class="lesson-content__panel" markdown="1">

 1. Now, it's time to go through the documentation!
 Learn more about the [ReferenceError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ReferenceError), the [SyntaxError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SyntaxError) and the [TypeError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) from the MDN Docs.
+Don't worry about fully understanding all the documentation right now; the goal is to familiarize yourself with the concepts.
+The examples use "try...catch" statements, which execute the code within the "try" block.
+If an error occurs, it is automatically caught by the "catch" block.
+This allows you to tackle errors before they terminate the script, allowing you to handle them appropriately within the "catch" block.
+For now, just remember that "try...catch" statements exist and that they will become useful as you progress through the curriculum.

 1. Work through ["What went wrong?
 Troubleshooting JavaScript"](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong).
 Be sure to download their starter code that has intentional errors.